roncli/rendr-template/README.md

 ==========

 1. Clone into a directory of your liking.
+2. Run `npm install -g grunt-cli` to install the grunt client.
+In Windows, this must be done from an admin command prompt.
-2. Run `npm install` to install all of the dependencies.
+3. Run `npm install` to install all of the dependencies.
-3. Run `grunt all` to compile and run the application.
+4. Run `grunt all` to compile and run the application.

 Status
 ======